-The introduction of data science for decision-making has greatly altered the way businesses take their decisions.
-Experts believe that big data analytics tools are far more superior than humans in processing mountains of data to generate an insight and choose a decision alternative.
+The introduction of data science for decision-making has greatly altered the way businesses make their decisions.
+Experts believe that big data analytics tools are far more superior than humans in processing mountains of data to generate insight and choose a decision alternative.
 However, a fundamental reality that humans themselves create such programs and tools is almost always ignored.
 So, the ability of big data analytics tools to generate relevant insight is highly dependent on human inputs and interpretations.
 Here are five big data analytics pitfalls to avoid in order to generate a meaningful insight:

 Causation Vs. Correlation

 One of the greatest pitfalls in performing an analysis with big data analytics tools is that of decision maker attributing correlation with causation.
 Just because two data sets correlate with each other doesn’t mean one is causing the other.
 Usually, it happens because of some other hidden force.
 One of the most absurd examples of this statement is the correlation between increasing ice-cream sales and the subsequent increase in the rate of drowning.
 It is merely caused by an increase in temperature and heat, which urges more people to opt for swimming activities.

 It is human nature to conform to things that are familiar and ignore others.
 Data scientists usually allocate more weight to evidence that confirms their hypothesis by ignoring those that could disconfirm their hypothesis.
 One of the best practice to avoid this pitfall is to get a “devil’s advocate” view to the problem by analyzing the opposing perspectives as well.

 For more queries on pitfalls of big data analytics and ways to avoid them, request more information.